rehierl/abstract-properties/13-x-document-trees/13-5-document-order/3-0-when-to-associate.md

              |<-associate-|
 ```

-Due to the above one might be tempted to associate node `n` during the
+Due to the above one might be tempted to associate node `n` while processing
-**exit-event** of its scope.
-Although, in this particular example (!), it will
+the **exit-event** of its scope.
+Although, in this particular example, it will
 yield the same result, one must keep in mind that `n` has already been visited.

 Note that associating a node while processing the exit-event of its scope is